Tri-State Senior Softball

 e.
 As described in 4-f, the original home plate is used by the defense.
 If any runner coming home to score does NOT go to the scoring plate and touches the original home plate, they will be called out.

-f.
-All runners shall advance one base on overthrows.
+*f.
+All runners shall advance one base on overthrows that go beyond the fence & out of play.
 At the time the ball goes out of play, runners will be given the base they were going to PLUS the next base.
 If multiple runners are on base, the advancement is determined by the position of the lead runner.
+Gates leading into the “dugout” should be closed during play in order to stop a ball, if open and a ball goes in, it’s considered out of play.

 g.
 Avoiding Collisions, A runner must make every effort to avoid colliding with a defensive player while running bases.
 If, in the umpire’s judgment the runner missed a base to avoid a collision with a defensive player, the runner will not be called out.
 Furthermore, if a runner is forced out prior to reaching the base on a force play, the runner should peel out so as to not interfere with a double play.
 In such a case, the umpire may rule the other runner out.